eirikt/default-webapp-elm-now/README.md

 We will not do that yet&mdash;rather we will just follow the [default configuration](https://github.com/sasstools/sass-lint/blob/master/lib/config/sass-lint.yml).

 #### v0.5.6: EditorConfig, for common IDE behaviour [ [commit](https://github.com/eirikt/default-webapp-elm-now/commit/bc8d70d1772dc84aee815250b4de7f4782ca29ae) ]
-A nice, beloved text editor (or even a full-blown, hopefully not full-bloated, integrated development environment (IDE)) is an integral part of a software developer's life.
+A nice, beloved text editor (or even a full-blown, hopefully not bloated, integrated development environment (IDE)) is an integral part of a software developer's life.
 Even we are somewhat restricting individual preferences in this setup, the IDE should be free of choice.
-To "preserve organizational scaling" concerns, we are creating a common ground for IDEs with [EditorConfig](https://editorconfig.org), IDE-agnostic editor configurations.
+For "organizational scaling" concerns, we are creating a common ground for IDEs with [EditorConfig](https://editorconfig.org), IDE-agnostic editor configurations.
 That consolidates e.g. issues like _[whitespace](https://en.wikipedia.org/wiki/Whitespace_character) handling_&mdash;important for avoiding unnecessary version differences.

 So, the text editors/IDEs used by project developers should support EditorConfig internally or via a plugin.